 It’s hard to kill your target when she owns your soul.

-Harley always knew she was a little…different…but when the monsters start calling her family, there’s no ignoring the truth.
-The grisly Unseelie Court waiting to crown her Queen belongs to her.
+Harley always knew she was a little different…but when the demonic creatures terrorizing the city start calling her one of them, there’s no ignoring the truth.
+The corrupted Faerie Court waiting to crown her Queen belongs to her.
+But so does an alluring demon hunter who promises to love and to protect her.
+She only has to stay alive long enough for Calan to claim her.

-But falling for the enemy has consequences both for his heart and for the world.
-Harley has the potential to be very, very bad, and if he fails to save her soul everyone will be damned.
+Harley has the potential to be very, very bad.
+And if he fails to stop her from her becoming the thing of nightmares, everyone will be damned.

 Copyright © 2015 by Nancy Corrigan All Rights Are Reserved.